NeonfireStudio/godot-advanced-third-person-controller/README.md

 Thank you for downloading this **Advanced Third-Person Controller**!
 This controller is designed to offer a wide range of features and flexibility for your game projects.
 I hope it enhances your development experience and helps you create something amazing.

-If you find this Advanced Third-Person Controller useful, consider supporting my work by [buying me a coffee](https://buymeacoffee.com/KingGD).
-If you don't have an account there, you can also support me through [Ko-fi](https://ko-fi.com/neonfirestudio) or [Itch.io](https://neonfire-studio.itch.io/godot-advanced-third-person-controller).
+If you find this Advanced Third-Person Controller useful, consider supporting my work by [Ko-fi](https://ko-fi.com/neonfirestudio).
+If you don't have an account there, you can also support me through [Itch.io](https://neonfire-studio.itch.io/godot-advanced-third-person-controller).
 Your support is greatly appreciated and helps me continue to improve and add more features!

 [Take a look at the development plan for it.](https://github.com/NeonfireStudio/godot-advanced-third-person-controller/blob/main/FuturePlan.md)